Thermomechanical Analyzer – TMA

-Traditionally, TMA is used to characterize linear expansion, glass transitions, and softening points of materials by applying a constant force to a specimen while varying temperature.
-For expansion measurements, a probe rests on a sample on a stage with minimal downward pressure.
+For expansion measurements with a thermomechanical analyzer (TMA) a probe rests on a sample and a stage with minimal downward pressure.
 Other constant force experiments include measurement of penetration, bending, tension, shrinkage, swelling, and creep (sample motion measured as a function of time under an applied load).

 Cryo Option for Temperatures down to 10 K

-LINSEIS L75 Cryo „Ultra Low Temperature“ series is available in vertical (Zero – Friction) mode of operation.
-It offers a broad temperature range (-260°C up to +220°C), many different sample holders, operation in vacuum or a controlled oxidizing or reducing atmosphere, while maintaining the highest accuracy and ease of use.
+LINSEIS „Ultra Low Temperature“ series is available in vertical (Zero – Friction) mode of operation.
+It offers a broad temperature range (-263°C up to +220°C), many different sample holders, operation in vacuum or a controlled oxidizing or reducing atmosphere, while maintaining the highest accuracy and ease of use.

 The expansion and temperature Sensor: